SwapneelM/Project1_July2015/README.md

 # Project1_July2015
-# A social network project to demonstrate and aid in learning PHP, HTML, CSS, MySQl and Javascript for a beginner.
+# A social network project to demonstrate and aid in learning PHP, HTML, CSS, MySQL and Javascript for a beginner.